Abdul Aziz (general)

-Lieutenant General Muhammad Abdul Aziz is a retired senior officer of the Pakistan Army who currently serving as Chairman of the Punjab Public Service Commission since May 2024.
+Muhammad Abdul Aziz is a retired general of the Pakistan Army who is currently serving as Chairman of the Punjab Public Service Commission since May 2024.

 Military career

 Aziz was commissioned into the Artillery Regiment through the 75th PMA Long Course.

-He commanded infantry brigade in upper dir and in 2014 promoted to the rank of major general.

-As a major general, he served as general officer of the 18th Infantry division, assigned at Hyderabad.

 In 2018, he was promoted to the rank of Lieutenant General.
 Upon promotion, he was appointed as the Military Secretary, posted at the GHQ.
 In December 2020, he assumed office as commander of IV Corps, Lahore.
 Later, the then Chief of Army Staff, Qamar Javed Bajwa appointed him as Colonel Commandant of the Artillery Corps.

-He retired from active military service in 2022.

 Post-retirement

 In May 2024, he was appointed as Chairman of the Punjab Public Service Commission, tasked with overseeing civil service recruitment in the province.